piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 </tags>
 ```

-This scalar value behaves like a following argument:
+This scalar value behaves like the following argument:

 ```xml
 <tags>